MSoup/openai-tts-api/readme.md

 # Text to Speech API

-This API is a wrapper to [openai's text to speech api](https://api.openai.com/v1/audio/speech).
+This API is a wrapper to [openai's text-to-speech API](https://api.openai.com/v1/audio/speech).

-Use this to expose your own API to dynamically generate audio clips, saved in your own S3 bucket.
+Use this to expose an API to dynamically generate audio clips, saved in your own S3 bucket.

 ## Background